philterd/philter/docs/docs/dashboard.md

 Administrators can review and export Philter's [audit log](auditing.md) from **Admin → Audit Log**.
 The audit log records security-relevant actions: authentication failures, user and API-key changes, policy changes, redaction and ledger activity, and account-configuration changes.
 Choose a **From** and **To** date (a range of up to 30 days) and click **Download Audit Log (CSV)** to export the events for compliance review or incident investigation.
 Audit events never contain sensitive values.
 See [Auditing](auditing.md) for the full list of recorded events and the export details.

-### Settings and Webhooks
+### Account Settings and Webhooks

-The **Settings** section lets each user configure account-level options, including a [webhook](api_and_sdks/api/webhooks.md) URL and secret to receive a signed notification when an asynchronous redaction completes or fails.
+The **My Account** page lets each user configure account-level options, including a [webhook](api_and_sdks/api/webhooks.md) URL and secret to receive a signed notification when an asynchronous redaction completes or fails.
 The [redaction ledger](redaction/ledgers.md) is enabled per context, not in account settings.